 Her weaknesses: no strong positioning or proposal of measurable actions.
 No strong previous experience in running a government.
 Strong religious beliefs.

 There are other candidates that are worth noting fo the comical note

 Luciana Genro – the extreme left candidate.
-She is somewhat the combination your 5 grade history teacher and Harry Potter’s Divination Professor Trelawney .
+She is somewhat the combination of your 5 grade history teacher and Harry Potter’s Divination Professor Trelawney.
 Her party’s position builds on the “capitalism is the root of all evil” and “PT betrayed its voters and forgot its ideology” maxims.
-I couldn’t really figure out what alternative she was using the presidential debate to mostly discuss the evils of PT, corporations, and rich people.
+I couldn’t really figure out what’s the alternative proposal as she was using the presidential debate to mostly discuss the evils of PT, corporations, and rich people.

 Eduardo Jorge – Green Party candidate.
 Gave me the impression of a kind-hearted hippy as he defended legalizing drugs as a solution for all crime problems and reducing the financial support to presidential campaigns.
 He seemed to be buddy buddy of Aecio Neves, the voice of the rich and famous, which made me somewhat suspicious of his idealistic / intellectual motives.